BTC, ETH, BNB, ADA, DOT, XRP, UNI, THETA, LTC, LINK

 LINK / USDT daily chart.
 Source: TradingView

-The flat moving averages and the RSI just above the midpoint do not project a clear advantage for either the bulls or the bears.
-The indicators suggest the continuation of the limited range action for a few more days.

-If the LINK / USD pair turns down from the 50-day SMA, the bears will make another attempt to sink the price below $ 24.
-If successful, the pair may drop to $ 20.11 and then to $ 18.

-On the other hand, if the bulls can carry the price above the moving averages, the pair can rise to $ 32.
-A break above this level will increase the possibility of the uptrend resuming.
+The bulls can now make one more attempt to push the price above the 50-day SMA.
+If they manage to do that, the LINK / USDT pair could rally to $ 32.
+A break above this resistance will suggest an advantage for the bulls.

+Conversely, if the price turns back down from the 50-day SMA, it is likely to drop to $ 24.
+This is important support to watch out for because if it breaks down, the pair will complete a descending triangle pattern, which could indicate a possible trend reversal.
+Such a move could open the doors for a drop to $ 14.

 The views and opinions expressed here are solely those of the author and do not necessarily reflect the views of Cointelegraph.
 Every investment and trade movement involves risk.
 You should do your own research when making a decision.